Skip to content

 Instructions

-1. Heat olive oil in a large pan over medium heat.
+1. Cook the Sausage: Heat olive oil in a large pan over medium heat.
 Add sausage meat, breaking into smaller pieces with a wooden spoon.
 Cook 6-8 minutes until browned.
 Add fennel seeds and garlic, stir to combine.

 520 kcal